 If you hear a high-pitched noise, it could be the shaft bearings are in need of oil, there is an issue with the blower belt, or the blower motor is malfunctioning.
 A seasonal furnace tune-up will help find these issues before they become substantial problems.

 Cold Air Blowing From Heating System

 There are a few reasons why your heating equipment could be emitting cold air.
-It might sound trivial, but the thermostat is the first thing you want to consider.
-It’s the starting place for any furnace technician, also.
+It might sound insignificant, but the thermostat is the first thing you want to consider.
+It’s the starting place for any furnace technician, too.
 Confirm the system is set to “auto” and not “on.”
 If the thermostat is set to “on,” your heating system will blow continuously, even when it isn’t heating the air being released, thus blasting cold air.
 Flipping it to “auto” will assure the heating equipment only blows when it’s really heating the air.

 You should also check your air filters.
 Typically air filters need to be changed every month to keep them from becoming dusty and clogged.
 If they aren’t swapped out often enough, the clogged air filter may restrict airflow into your furnace.
-If this occurs, it can overheat your system, causing the system to cease heating as a protection.
+If this happens, it can overheat your system, causing the system to cease heating as a protection.

-Your duct work could also be the source if it has leaks, connection issues, or was designed incorrectly, which could allow warm air from the heating equipment to leak out.
-This would not only cause your heating equipment to blow cold air, it could dramatically run up your energy bills since your equipment is heating non-living space, and will have to work harder to keep your home warm.
+Your duct work could also be the source if it has leaks, connection issues, or was designed incorrectly, which could permit warm air from the heating equipment to leak out.
+This would not only cause your heating equipment to blow cold air, it could significantly run up your energy bills since your equipment is heating non-living space, and will have to work harder to keep your home warm.

-If your heating system is showing any of these warning signs, call Service Experts Heating & Air Conditioning at 816-787-0500 or schedule an appointment online and we’ll send a technician to determine your problem and get your home warm and comfortable again in no time.
+If your heating system is exhibiting any of these warning signs, call Service Experts Heating & Air Conditioning at 816-787-0500 or schedule an appointment online and we’ll send a technician to determine your problem and get your home warm and comfortable again in no time.